 The Road

 The road up to Turrialba Volcano is not paved but is a compacted dirt road towards when you reach the top.
-It is paved at the beginning of the drive and the entire time is curvy and windy.
-I highly recommend going slow, there are some beautiful views of Turrialba city and the surrounding landscapes.
+It is paved at the beginning of the drive but has elevation climb, narrow roads and steep section.
+Drive slow, there are some beautiful views of Turrialba city and the surrounding landscapes.

 Where to Stay